brendondalaba/tldr-bible/src/content/bible/19-psalms.md

 group: 'Wisdom Literature'
 ---

-# Psalms
-*The God Who Hears, Heals, and Dwells Among His People*

-> “The Lord is my shepherd; I shall not want.” — **Psalm 23:1**

-Psalms is the songbook of the Bible — 150 Spirit-inspired poems and prayers that give voice to joy, sorrow, worship, and wonder.
-It teaches us that God welcomes honesty, meets us in our weakness, and is worthy of praise in every season of life.

----

 ## Overview
 The Book of Psalms spans centuries, written by kings, prophets, and worshippers who poured out their hearts to God.
 It reveals the full range of human experience — from deep despair to unshakable trust.